 In addition to this, catalog data includes images, videos, descriptions, etc. As you can tell, all this data is critical for anyone dealing with product information, whether it’s a consumer, retailer, brand, merchant, social shopping app, comparison shopping network, and most any avenue that provides or needs access to product information.

 And this is only a slice of all the information about this product.
 The point here is that when it comes to something as humble as the toaster, we don’t assume the product information to be so layered and deep.
 But this nuanced information is critical in the digital era to power the shopping experiences of tomorrow.
-Not to mention, there are many challenges in collecting, aggregating, and normalizing it as well.
-Next time, we’ll talk more about what qualifies as good or bad product information.
+Not to mention, there are many challenges in collecting, aggregating and normalizing it as well.